 The eCNA-100 contains a list of status messages that can be displayed due to various internal or external conditions.
-Most of these messages displayed indicate system faults.
-There are also some internal power up and reset diagnostic messages, most of which will not and should not be displayed under normal operating conditions.
+Most of these messages given indicate system faults.
+There are also some internal power up and reset diagnostic messages, most of which will not and should not be displayed.